Here’s the good news: For every unemployed American, there are 1.2 jobs available.

 Step 5: Network.

 The last step, before you’re off and running, applying to jobs you love, is to network.
-In my experience, graduates need to network more (and if you’re one of the few who do it well, you have a significant advantage over the rest).
+In our experience, graduates need to network more (and if you’re one of the few who do it well, you have a significant advantage over the rest).

 This network of professionals you surround yourself with will also be able to provide you with crucial guidance and “live training.”
 Networking is more than just being able to say “I know someone,” it’s a reciprocal best business practice.
 It’s about helping someone along as they step into the process.
 So, even after you find your dream job, consider upkeeping your networking efforts by providing guidance to someone else.